RCN-ECS/CnGV/notebook/20201116_MA_Fixes&Finesses.md

 |Permutation|![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/11.16.CovPermHeat_dub.png)|![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/11.16.GxEPermHeat_dub.png)|

 ## Issue #4: Make confusion matrix for Anova

+## KEL note: This also passes my sanity check.
+Keep in mind that our approach is not near the nominal rate (ANOVA has the 5% FPR, which is expected), so we can argue that this approach is conservative (a lower FPR at the expense of a higher FNR).

 **Sanity Check for GxE**
 Anova continues to perform well.
 Looks sane to me.